Menu

 Permit or Licence withdrawal

-If a reviewing body finds that a permit or licence holder hasn’t complied with his obligations, is not respecting the permit/licence conditions, there is a change of circumstance or the permit/licence holder has presented information which is not true, the permit or licence can be withdrawn.
+If a reviewing body finds that a permit or licence holder hasn’t complied with his obligations, is not respecting the permit/licence conditions, there is a change of circumstance, or the permit/licence holder has presented information which is not true, the permit or licence can be withdrawn.

 EIA or SEA procedure